Medical expert of the article

 Treatment of fungal keratitis

-In the treatment of fungal keratitis, intraconazole or ketoconazole, nystatin or other drugs are prescribed inside, to which the specific type of fungi is sensitive.
-Locally, instillations of amphotericin, nystatin, sulfadimizine and actinolysate (with actinomycosis) are used.
+In the treatment of fungal keratitis, intraconazole or ketoconazole, nystatin or other drugs to which a specific type of fungi is sensitive are prescribed orally.
+Instillations of amphotericin, nystatin, sulfadimizin and actinolysate (for actinomycosis) are used locally.
 Intraconazole is prescribed 200 mg orally once a day for 21 days.
-To prevent the development of a collateral infection, sulfonamides are used in drops, eye ointments with antibiotics.
-With a long persistent current of fungal keratitis with the location of the inflammation focus in the central part of the cornea, curative layered keratoplasty is shown.
+In order to prevent the development of secondary infection, sulfonamides in drops, eye ointments with antibiotics are used.
+In case of long-term persistent fungal keratitis with the location of the inflammation focus in the central part of the cornea, therapeutic layered keratoplasty is indicated.